 Unsurprisingly, the economic arithmetic of public land in the west supports keeping public land under federal management.
 Via the states' own fiscal analyses, a land-transfer would grow state expenditures, generating large deficits and debt that would yield one of three bad outcomes:

 - In the "best-of-the-worst" case, state deficits grow considerably and tax hikes are levied on residents in an effort to slow expanding debt, so that the status quo of broad public land access can be maintained.
-Given politicians' constant pursuit of re-election, this seems unlikely, to put it mildly.
+Given politicians' constant pursuit of re-election, this seems extremely unlikely.
 The alternatives, however, are even worse.